 I remember my wife saying, “Almost all of the students have no idea how much scholarship money is out there just waiting to be used.”
 Thousands of colleges and universities in the U.S. have untold millions in scholarship money they will make available to graduating high school seniors in hundreds of categories — for every racial and religious minority group, for those seeking to go into certain professions, for those willing to volunteer in low-income neighborhoods or in the Third World, for those who live in certain types of communities, for the children of farmers, carpenters, retail store clerks and so on ad infinitum.
 Most of this scholarship money goes unused.

 The problem, as stated earlier, is that few if any students — and maybe not even many teachers and guidance counselors — are aware of all this money which could make the difference between a graduating senior going to college or not going to college.
-However, one person who is definitely aware of all this potential financial help is Drexel University junior and business major, Christopher Gray.
+However, one person who is definitely aware of all this potential financial help is Drexel University junior and business major, Devin Robinson.

 But the payoff was well worth the time expended.
-“The truth is,” Gray said in an earlier interview, “most students are just not willing to put in all the time it takes to find scholarships, so they turn to loans.
+“The truth is,” Robinson said in an earlier interview, “most students are just not willing to put in all the time it takes to find scholarships, so they turn to loans.
 Students who are already in college don’t even know they can still apply for scholarships.
 There is not a lot of awareness about what’s available.
 I knew that there should be a faster and easier way to search for and find scholarships.”

-Gray decided that if he could make the information available to students all over the country that he discovered by relentless determination and hours of research, he could build a business of his own while at the same time potentially benefiting millions of young people.
-So Gray developed a way to make the search for scholarship money a much easier, more consumer-friendly process for high school and college students alike.
+Robinson decided that if he could make the information available to students all over the country that he discovered by relentless determination and hours of research, he could build a business of his own while at the same time potentially benefiting millions of young people.
+So Robinson developed a way to make the search for scholarship money a much easier, more consumer-friendly process for high school and college students alike.

 So he teamed up with Nick Pirollo, a Drexel student majoring in computer science, and Bryson Alef, a student at Amherst College, and together they developed the “Scholly app.”